1836 Granville riot: The riot

-The scuffle that ensued after the second day of the meeting, what would eventually lead to the main conflict of the Granville Riot of 1836, was between the students of two local colleges in Granville and multiple Granville locals described as drunken.
 The members of the Anti-Slavery Convention were prepared and expecting some sort of protest from the anti-abolitionist citizens.
-The two-day long convention had an armed guard in front of the Bancroft Barn and scanned the area for potential rioters before each meeting.
-As the anti-abolitionist rioters met the members of the Ohio Anti-Slavery Society in the main streets of Granville, the abolitionists continued on their way home while the anti-abolitionist forces continued to yell and pelt eggs and stones at them.
-The women and professors of the Granville Female College were returning back to their campus at night when they were approached by a group of Granville anti-abolitionists who began verbally assaulting and pushing them off of the street.
-The main catalyst of the fight was when the pushing resulted in two women and a man falling into a ditch.
-The men who were accompanying these women back were upset, and began fighting back against them.
-This resulted in a complete scuffle, with people shoving and arguing down the street.
-Once they reached Main Street, a violent dispute broke out between both groups; punches were being thrown and more stones were involved, causing severe injuries to the people involved and the neighboring buildings.
-It is also noted that the men accompanying the college women went back to the riot after walking the women home to continue fighting.
-Although the violence involved in the riot only lasted for a short amount of time, the tensions between abolitionists and anti-abolitionists had been building for years before a physical brawl broke out.
+The two-day long convention had an armed guard in front of the Bancroft Barn who scanned the area for potential rioters before each meeting.
+However, once the members left the Bancroft Barn on the second day of the convention and walked down Granville's Broadway Street, they were met with pro-slavery rioters, who were described by witnesses as being intoxicated, who began shouting, shoving, and throwing various items at the group.
+The abolitionists continued on their way home while the anti-abolitionist forces continued to yell and pelt eggs and stones at them.

+Some of the abolitionists were women and professors of Granville Female College, who were attempting to return to their campus.
+They were approached by a group of Granville anti-abolitionists who began verbally assaulting and pushing them off of the street.
+At one point, two women and a man were shoved into a ditch.
+The men accompanying the women were upset and began fighting back against the anti-abolitionists.
+This resulted in a scuffle, with people shoving and arguing down the street.
+Once they reached Main Street, a violent dispute broke out between both groups.
+Punches and stones were thrown, causing severe injuries to the people involved and the neighboring buildings.
+Some men accompanied the college women back to their campus and then returned to the riot and continued fighting.

 Aftermath of the riot

-In the days following the riot, local newspapers were filled with the events of the aftermath of the convention; however, the stories only included the accounts of the abolitionists.
-The anti-abolitionists admitted to being too ashamed to come forward with their side of the story, resulting in the lack of news from that account.
-The antislavery speaker, Theodore Weld, chose to travel to a nearby area, St. Alban's Township, instead to continue his speeches.
-Many Granville locals who were swayed by his teachings chose to travel to see him there instead.
-Although the riot was not fatal nor extremely destructive, it has become a major historical event in Granville to this day, with the local historical society publishing information years later.
-There were even some fictionalized novellas created about people who attended the meeting that showed up in newspapers much later.
+In the days following the riot, local newspapers were filled with accounts of the riot; however, the stories only included the perspective of the abolitionists.
+The anti-abolitionists admitted to being too ashamed to come forward with their side of the story.
+The antislavery speaker, Theodore Weld, chose to travel to a nearby area, St. Alban's Township to continue his speeches.
+Many Granville locals who were swayed by his teachings chose to travel to see him there.
+Some fictionalized novellas created about people who attended the convention that showed up in newspapers much later.

+Granville was later considered a popular stop for slaves seeking freedom through the Underground Railroad, many of whom stayed at the Bancroft House before fleeing to the next stop.
+The Bancroft House still stands on the campus of Denison University today.